 2) Labor % Goal - Enter the Labor Percent Goal for the Location

 3) Sales per Labor Hour Goal - Enter the SPLH Goal for the Location.
-SPLH Goals are used to determine Smart Schedules in the Scheduling Module
+SPLH Goals are used to determine Suggested Hours in the Scheduling Module.

 4) Sales Increase % Goal - Enter the Sales Increase Percent Goal for the Location